f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 Valid modes are:

--   `None` - No auto-updating is done
+-   `None` - Auto-updating is disabled
+-   `Version` - Auto-updating is enabled.

+    If `UpdateCheckMode` is set to `Tags`, this should be set to `Version` without any pattern.
+The checked tag is used directly.

--   `Version` - Generates a value (tag name) used for the `commit:` property of new build blocks.
-It is simply text in which %v and %c are replaced with the required version name and version code respectively.
+    If `UpdateCheckMode` is set to `HTTP`, a pattern should be added after the `Version`.
+The pattern is used to generate a value (tag name) used for the `commit:` property of new build blocks.
+    It is simply text in which `%v` and `%c` are replaced with the required version name and version code respectively.
 The resulting string must match an existing tag in the app's repo, which then will be used by F-Droid to build the corresponding version.

-    For example, if an app always has a tag "2.7.2" corresponding to version 2.7.2, you would simply specify "Version %v".
-If an app always has a tag "ver\_1234" for a version with version code 1234, you would specify "Version ver\_%c".
+    For example, if an app always has a tag `2.7.2` corresponding to version 2.7.2, you would simply specify `Version %v`.
+If an app always has a tag `ver_1234` for a version with version code 1234, you would specify `Version ver_%c`.

-    Continuing the first example above, you would specify that as "Version +-fdroid %v" - "-fdroid" is the suffix F-Droid will then append to the `versionName` specified in e.g. `build.gradle` when building the APK.
+    Continuing the first example above, you would specify that as `Version +-fdroid %v` - `-fdroid` is the suffix F-Droid will then append to the `versionName` specified in e.g. `build.gradle` when building the APK.

-    Additionally, a suffix can be added to the version name at this stage, to differentiate F-Droid’s build from the original.
+    Additionally, a suffix can be added to the version name at this stage, to differentiate F-Droid's build from the original.
-    Continuing the first example above, you would specify that as "Version +-fdroid %v" - "-fdroid" is the suffix.
+    Continuing the first example above, you would specify that as `Version +-fdroid %v` - `-fdroid` is the suffix.

-    If UpdateCheckMode is set to `Tags` the generator string behind `Version` is optional and not used for the `commit:` field.

 ### _CurrentVersion_<a name="CurrentVersion"></a>